jorgecruzn/JCN_tree_hardpines/README.md

 # JCN_tree_hardpines
-Trees used for phylogegentic signals in hard pines
+Species_hardpines.tre, is the species tree for hard pines obtained with ASTRAL IV ultra10-13_root.tre, is the ultrametric tree for hard pines obtained with TREEPL